 Sweet William is a popular bedding plant for gardeners across the world.
 Its stunning flat-topped blooms often come in showy multicolored patterns that are rich in symbolism dating back to Ancient Greece.
 Here, we’ll take you through everything you need to know about Sweet William flower meaning in the language of flowers.

-Sweet William Flower Meaning and Symbolism – The Essentials
+Sweet William Flower Symbolism – Key Takeaways

 In the language of flowers, the Sweet William carries the symbolic meaning of love, grace, bravery, and admiration.
-It is often wrongly associated with the Roman goddess Diana, though it is named “flower of the gods.”
+It is often wrongly associated with the Roman goddess Diana, though it is named the “flower of the gods.”
 Many different tales and theories attest to its name as honoring Shakespeare or Prince William, the 18th-century Duke of Cumberland.
 Duchess Kate famously had Sweet William in her wedding bouquet.

 Dianthus comes from the combination of “dios,” which means god in Greek, and “anthos,” meaning flower.
 Greek botanist Theophrastus named them this out of his love for them.
-The common name, Sweet William, is a little more difficult to place.
+The common name, Sweet William, is a little more challenging to place.
 According to Wikipedia, there are a lot of potential explanations for the naming of this flower.

 One theory holds that the flower was named in honor of Prince William, the Duke of Cumberland.
 His claim to fame is helming the rout of the Scottish clansmen at the Battle of Culloden, which essentially ended the highland clan way of life.
 Another theory holds that the flower’s namesake is none other than The Bard, William Shakespeare.

 Still, other theories claim that Sweet William is a corruption of “oeillet,” French for “little eye” and the carnation flower.
 This seems like a bit of a stretch.